Jared Kirby (fencing)

 He teaches a variety of workshops across the US and around the world including Canada, England, Scotland, Finland, Italy and Australia.
 He has taught at the Paddy Crean International Art of the Sword Workshop, CombatCon in Las Vegas, the NYCSS Summer Intensive, the International Sword fighting and Martial Arts Convention (ISMAC), Rapier Camp and the Western Washington WMA Workshop amongst many others.

-He is the President of CombatCon in Las Vegas, an annual event that bring together sword enthusiast from around the world.
+He is the President of CombatCon in Las Vegas, an annual event that brings together sword enthusiasts from around the world.